 Narrator: Sure, so my connection actually goes back a very long time.
 And I’ll start the story with a little bit of information about my grandparents.
 So my grandparents are, were, Joseph and Marion Shulkin.
 And both of them were Russian immigrants, they came over to Milwaukee, at the very first part of the century.
-They didn’t know each other then but met probably in grade school or so living in the Jewish ghetto I imagine of Milwaukee.
+They didn’t know each other then but met, um, probably in grade school or so living in the Jewish ghetto, I imagine, of Milwaukee.

-And my grandfather Joseph, his father was a junk dealer, so I know a little bit about that history in Milwaukee, but ah, clearly uneducated people and although my grandfather was in class in grade school with Golda Meir, so that’s his, one of his claims to fame.
+And my grandfather Joseph, his father was a junk dealer, so I know a little bit about that history in Milwaukee, but ah, clearly very uneducated people.
+And, although, my grandfather was in class in grade school with Golda Meir, so that’s his--one of his--claims to fame.
 So my grandfather was probably the first in his family to go to college, and he came here to UW-Madison and got a degree as a pharmacist in probably 1920 or so, maybe ‘23.
 And then he went back to Milwaukee and they had a drug store for a very long time, in the inner city of Milwaukee.
-Well the drug store business wasn’t doing very good and the story was because he didn’t really know how to run a drug store and gave away so much food and medicines for free that they couldn’t really make a go of it.
+Well, the drug store business wasn’t particularly very good and the story was because he didn’t really know how to run a drug store and gave away so much food and medicines for free that they couldn’t really make a go of it.

-So he applied for a job at, with the federal government to be a pharmacist and he got a job here in Madison at what was then the Veteran’s Administration Hospital that was located what is now Northport Drive, I think it was then like the central center facility of that area there, so that was the very first VA hospital.
-And of course predates the current veteran’s hospital down on University Avenue on campus.
+So he applied for a job at, ah, with the federal government to be a pharmacist and he got a job here in Madison at what was then the Veteran’s Administration Hospital, which was located what is now on Northport Drive, and, I think it was then like the central--central, center facility of that area there, so that was the very first VA hospital.
+And of course, that predates the current veteran’s hospital down on University Avenue on campus.

 So let’s see, my, my experience with Tenney Park though, I remember when I was probably about eight years old, she, I was visiting them, and I wanted to go fishing so she took me, allowed me to go fishing here at Tenney Park.
 And, the one time she did allow me to go fishing I remember falling into the river.
 So that’s my first memory and probably, probably best memory of Tenney Park.

 So coincidentally just some other things interesting things about my grandparent, grandparents.
 Joseph Shulkin had a son, two sons, my father but also my Uncle Mark.
-Mark became a physician, and moved down to Philadelphia after meeting a beautiful young woman here on campus.
+Mark became a physician and moved down to Philadelphia after meeting a beautiful young woman here on campus.
 And their son David became a physician also.
-And David did really well in terms of hospital administration and running hospitals and large systems and so Joseph Shulkin’s grandson David became the undersecretary for medical affairs at the Veteran’s Administration at the federal level under President Obama, and then later when, Obama, um, couldn’t run again, and President Trump was elected, he was having a difficult time finding someone to serve as Secretary of the VA, so Joseph Shulkin’s son, his son, grandson, became the Secretary of the Veterans Administration on the federal level.
+And David did very well in terms of hospital administration and running hospitals and large systems and so Joseph Shulkin’s grandson, David, became the Undersecretary for Medical Affairs at the Veteran’s Administration at the federal level under President Obama.
+And then later when, Obama, um, couldn’t run again, and President Trump was elected, he was having a difficult time finding someone to serve as Secretary of the VA, so Joseph Shulkin’s son, his son, grandson, became the Secretary of the Veterans Administration on the federal level.
 So, those are the roots back to 2002 Sherman Avenue.

 Interviewer: That’s fantastic.
 And, if you don’t mind me asking, and certainly if you’d prefer not to speak about this, you have that right, but, um, was there a religious affiliation—did your family belong to any particular temples or organizations in town?